EVERYTHING FOR AND BY THE PEOPLE

 We invite you also, on this same occasion, to sign and to have others sign, our petition in aid of our armies and police forces (France and United Kingdom), as well as their families.

-This year, we commemorate the anniversaries of Ulm and Austerlitz with measures designed to promoted our project for a Union of those who Combat Poverty.
+This year, we commemorate the anniversaries of Ulm and Austerlitz with measures designed to promote our project for a Union of those who Combat Poverty.

 In view of the extreme heat and natural disasters that have struck India and France, and the homeless being the foremost victims of strong heat –